Skip to Content

 Generally, the best cities for environmental jobs (and with the highest demand) are:

-• San Franciso: California is big on clean energy and environmentalism, so there’s a lot of job opportunities here.
+• San Franciso: California is big on clean energy and environmentalism, so there are a lot of job opportunities here.
 There’s an increasing demand for a green public transit system and plans to become zero waste.

 • Houston: Texas continues to see an increase in the demand for sustainable jobs.
 Careers like environmental engineers, environmental specialists, and scientists are on the rise in the Houston area.